 The Tubes segment includes the production and sale of steel tubular products and related services mainly for the oil and gas industry, particularly OCTG used in drilling operations, line pipe used in transportation and processing activities and mechanical and structural tubes for other industrial applications, with production processes that consist in the production and transformation of steel into tubular products.
 Business activities included in this segment are mainly dependent on the worldwide oil and gas industry, as this industry is a major consumer of steel pipe products, particularly OCTG used in drilling activities.
 Demand for steel pipe products from the oil and gas industry has historically been volatile and depends primarily upon the number of oil and natural gas wells being drilled, completed and reworked, and the depth and drilling conditions of these wells.
-Major oil and gas companies have adapted their strategies and allocated investments in renewable energies in response to the energy transition while maintaining their capability to meet market demand for oil and gas and reducing the emissions from their operations, such as geothermal, hydrogen and CCS, is expected to increase while demand for oil and gas applications may decrease.
+Major oil and gas companies have adapted their strategies and allocated investments in renewable energies in response to the energy transition while maintaining their capability to meet market demand for oil and gas and reducing the emissions from their operations.
+As the energy transition advances, demand for our products and services from low-carbon energy applications, such as geothermal, hydrogen and CCS, is expected to increase while demand for oil and gas applications may decrease.